reductor/redutor.github.io/_posts/2022-06-27-pass-by-value-vs-pass-by-reference.markdown

 </tbody>
 </table>

-Now let's see how these value types impact the what happens before and after the call
+Now let's see how these value types impact what happens before and after the function call

 :**Behavior before the call**:||||
 &nbsp; | `void func(T)` | `void func(const T &)` | `void func(T &&)`